KnowageLabs/Knowage-Documentation/administrator-guide/ka_ServerSettings.rst

 Configuration Management
 -------------------------

 By clicking on the **Server Settings** > **Configuration Management**, you can manage many configuration elements.
 For example here you can set default language as well as mail settings.
-Start typing DEFAULT in the search form, as shown below, to filter among available items and find what you are interested it.
+Start typing ``DEFAULT`` in the search form, as shown below, to filter among available items and find what you are interested it.

 .. figure:: media/image94.png

    Configuration categories list.

 We provide an example to let you understand the usage of the interface.
 Suppose you want to set italian as default language.
-Select the row with SPAGOBI.LANGUAGE_SUPPORTED.LANGUAGE. default as label and click the pencil icon at the end of the row to edit the element.
-Insert it,IT as **Value Check** as click **Save**.
+Select the row with ``SPAGOBI.LANGUAGE_SUPPORTED.LANGUAGE``. default as label and click the pencil icon at the end of the row to edit the element.
+Insert ``it,IT`` as **Value Check** as click **Save**.

 You can view available languages and their code (**Value Check column)** in the row SPAGOBI.LANGUAGE_SUPPORTED.LANGUAGES.